 - records the Board's evaluation of Datatec's risk appetite for the main categories of risk;

 - explains the principles behind Datatec's risk management framework which contains the procedures by which the policy is implemented; and

 - supports management in managing risk, allowing risk to be managed on a decentralised basis subject to Group overview.

-The approach to risk management and internal control defined in the risk policy has applied throughout the year under review and up to the date of approval of this Integrated Report and Annual Financial Statements.
+The approach to risk management and internal control defined in the risk policy has been applied throughout the year under review and up to the date of approval of this Integrated Report and annual financial statements.